Databases for realtime stuff

 Heroic, by Spotify

 Heroic is our in-house time series database.
 We built it to address the challenges we were facing with near real-time data collection and presentation at scale.
-At the core are two key pieces of technology are Cassandra, and Elasticsearch.
+At the core are two key pieces of technology: Cassandra, and Elasticsearch.
 Cassandra acts as the primary means of storage with Elasticsearch being used to index all data.
 We currently operate over 200 Cassandra nodes in several clusters across the world serving over 50 million distinct time series.

 Good onya.
 I have not used it.